evilnick/plakar.io/content/integrations/googledrive/index.md

 - As a **restore destination**, Plakar can rehydrate verified snapshots directly into Google Drive, preserving structure and metadata.
 - As a **storage backend**, you can use Google Drive to store encrypted Plakar snapshots from any source, keeping backups portable and accessible.

-Snapshots are immutable, versioned, and inspectable via CLI or UI—even offline.
+Snapshots are immutable, versioned, and inspectable via CLI or UI even offline.

 ## 🧰 Everything in one tool: backup, verify, restore, browse